 When it comes to a particular issue like social anxiety, research suggests that online social anxiety is less intense as compared with social anxiety in real life for those suffering from social anxiety.

-Nighttime social media scrolling can disturb sleep via an interaction between 2 channels – social cognition about social media content and the effect of lit screens.
+Nighttime social media scrolling can potentially disturb sleep via an interaction between 2 channels – social cognition about social media content and the effect of high-energy blue light from lit screens.
 Social cognitions include thinking about social information like photos of friends having fun, or a status update on social issues, or reading comment gatherings.
-In this study, the type of content or blue light filters didn’t individually affect sleep quality but their interaction did.
+Studies have speculated that blue light emitted from screens can cause stress and that, in turn, causes sleep problems.
+In this study, the type of content or blue light filters did not individually affect sleep quality but their interaction did.
+Specifically, blue light filters were effective in improving sleep only when participants viewed low arousal Facebook content: content that didn’t trigger social thoughts, irrelevant and uninteresting posts (basically, boring content).
+Under normal viewing conditions, these effects are unlikely to manifest and 15-30 minutes of bed-time social media might not affect the quality of sleep at all.

 One parallel between social media behavior and physical life behavior is how users respond to the influence of their peers.
-For example, they are more likely to hit the like button on posts which have already amassed some likes – likes beget likes just like votes beget vote.
-Peer endorsement plays a role in modifying the behavior of adolescents.
+For example, they are more likely to hit the like button on posts which have already amassed some likes – likes beget likes just like votes beget votes.
+Peer endorsement plays a role in modifying the behavior of adolescents – People like what their friends like.

 It’s not always the frequency and duration that matters the most.
 The type of social media activity and how people deal with social media stress can affect mental health more.